cucumber/common/event-protocol/README.md

 To modify the protocol, start by adding or modifying an example event in `examples/events/`.
 When you run `make` this should cause a validation error.

 Next, add or modify a schema in `schema/` and ensure `make` runs without validation errors.
+You can learn about JSON schemas in [this short book](https://spacetelescope.github.io/understanding-json-schema/UnderstandingJSONSchema.pdf).

 Also see the general [contributing guidelines](../CONTRIBUTING.md).